About The Author

 I do!
 While romance is the only genre I have published, I also deeply love the Young Adult genre and have a few YA projects on various burners.
 I also still write fanfiction.
 In our productivity-focused, capitalist-hustle world, writing fic reminds me that I love writing for its own sake, even when I make no money from it.

 I just followed you on Tumblr.
 Why is your name different?

 I write under a pseudonym.
 I'm a private person, and my real-name social media accounts are mostly locked for friends and family only.
 As a writer, I have a Twitter account, newsletter, and webpage that are tied to my Romance name, and I share life and writing updates that are relevant to my role as a romance author on those pages.
 I keep things mostly separate for my sanity and privacy, but my Tumblr is the one exception.
 Tumblr is the one place where all of my reading, writing, and fandom identities converge.
 I share updates on my writing process, writing memes and writer problems, and photo sets or quotes from my works in progress.
-And that means all of my works in progress, in all genres that I write—Romance, YA, and even sometimes fanfiction.
-I am also on Tumblr as a fan, a reader, and a member of informal writing communities.
+And that means all of my works in progress, in all genres that I write—Romance, YA, and fanfiction.
 You’ll get updates about my books there, but they’ll be a little more unpolished and personal than on other platforms, and you’ll also see a lot of reblogs of Harry Potter memes, pictures of cats, and cool books I’m reading.
 If you’re not interested in following a page with such messy diversity of content, don’t worry, I fully understand.